shuveb/loti/tutorial/cat_liburing.rst

 ``cat`` with liburing
 =====================
 We saw that building something as simple as a program that reads a file may not be as straightforward with io_uring.
-It turns out it is more code than a program that reads files with synchronous I/O. But if you analyze the code for cat_uring, you’ll realize that bulk of the code there is boilerplate code that can be easily hidden away in a separate file and it shouldn’t bother with application logic.
-In any case, we’re learning low-level io_uring details on purpose for better understanding of how it works.
-With that out of the way, let’s now look at how a functionally similar program to ``cat_uring`` can be implemented using ``liburing``.
-We’ll call this cat_liburing.
+It turns out it is more code than a program that reads files with synchronous I/O. But if you analyze the code for the :ref:`cat utility that used the low-level io_uring interface <low_level>`, you’ll realize that bulk of the code there is boilerplate code that can be easily hidden away in a separate file and it shouldn’t bother with application logic.
+In any case, we’re learning low-level ``io_uring`` details on purpose for better understanding of how it works.
+With that out of the way, let’s now look at how a functionally similar program can be implemented using ``liburing``.

 .. code-block:: c
   :name: eg-cat-uring